-One of my biggest summer goals this year was to dine outside as frequently as possible, and this Shrimp Pasta Salad has been my faithful sidekick.
-It travels well, comes together in minutes, and in the unlikely event that my friends don’t eat it all, I’ve been loving having the leftovers on hand for fast, healthy lunches during the week.
+One of my biggest summer goals each year is to dine outside as frequently as possible, and this Shrimp Pasta Salad is my faithful sidekick.
+It’s healthy, comes together in minutes, has a creamy Greek yogurt dressing, and is packed with colorful veggies.

 All of the above are ideal qualities when you’re brainstorming a side dish to bring to a potluck or BBQ.

 - Greek Yogurt.
-Typically southern Shrimp Pasta Salad is made with mayo (or in a pinch, bottled Italian salad dressing).
+Typically southern shrimp pasta salad is made with mayo (or in a pinch, bottled Italian salad dressing).
 I ditched both in favor of protein-rich Greek yogurt.
-Greek yogurt is just as creamy as mayo, but it’s healthy and gives the Shrimp Pasta Salad a pleasant tang.
+Greek yogurt ensures this is still a creamy shrimp pasta salad, but it’s healthier and adds a bit of tang.

 - Lemon.
 It lightens and brightens.
-For an even more pronounced lemon Shrimp Pasta Salad, try adding the zest of a lemon too.
+For an even more pronounced lemon shrimp pasta salad, try adding lemon zest too.

 - Honey.
 To keep the dressing in balance.

-- A Baby Pinch of Cayenne.
+- Cayenne.
 To keep us on our toes.
 Don’t worry, the dressing is not spicy; the cayenne is ultra subtle and simply provides a more well-rounded taste.

 - Fresh Dill.
 It makes every bite sing with summer!

-- You can serve this recipe directly from the fridge as a chilled shrimp pasta salad or let it come closer to room temperature.
+- To Store.
+Shrimp pasta salad will last in the fridge for up to 4 days.
+Stir to recombine and top with a bit of additional lemon juice and pinch of salt to wake up the leftovers.
+You can serve this recipe directly from the fridge as a chilled shrimp pasta salad or let it come closer to room temperature.

 What to Serve with Shrimp Pasta Salad

-If you try this Shrimp Pasta Salad for your next gathering or for a fast, healthy meal, I’d love to hear what you think.
+If you try this shrimp pasta salad recipe for your next gathering, picnics, or for a fast, healthy meal, I’d love to hear what you think.
 Please let me know how the recipe turned out in the comments section below!

 Shrimp Pasta Salad